owncloud/ocis/docs/ocis/migration.md

 To get rid of the database we will move the metadata from the old ownCloud 10 database into dedicated storage providers.
 This can happen in a user by user fashion. group drives can properly be migrated to group, project or workspaces in this stage.

 #### User impact
-Noticeable performance improvements because we effectively shard the storage logic and persistence.
+Noticeable performance improvements because we effectively shard the storage logic and persistence layer.

 #### Steps
 1. User by user storage migration from `owncloud` or `ownclouds3` driver to `ocis`/`s3ng`/`cephfs`... currently this means copying the metadata from one storage provider to another using the cs3 api.